Statpress error notices

 Does Statpress set a flag after the update is complete?
 Can you write a script that I can run (wp eval-file) at deployment to loop through all sites using statpress and run the upgrade routine where necessary?
 Or perhaps there can be some automated detection of whether the upgrade has taken place, with the update being run if the DB is found to be out of date?
 (Not sure if the latter is safe.)

-#3 Updated by Raymond Hoh about 3 years ago
+#3 Updated by Raymond Hoh almost 5 years ago

 Here's a quick script for wp-cli.